stephband/literal/README.md

 # Literal

 Literal sticks JS into your HTML.
-Literal uses the native capabilities of JS to compile and render fast, flexible and powerful templates.
+Literal customises the template element, enhancing it with the native capabilities of JS template tags to render fast, flexible and powerful templates, all in a small library that is just 10kB minified and gzipped.

 ## Literal templates in JS